Top Gun: Maverick was meant to be out by now, ending the long wait for fans of more than 30 years since the original.

 However, the current global situation led to yet another delay for the sequel and now Tom Cruise's Maverick will finally be requesting a second flyby next summer, meaning that it'll be two years since the movie's first planned release date in July 2019.

 Jon Hamm has at least been promising that the sequel is worth the wait.
 "It's everything you hope it's going to be," he told Today.
 "The movie has exactly the right mix of nostalgia for the first one, but then the continuation of the story and the characters."

-Cruise will be hoping nobody has lost their need for speed in the extended wait as Maverick returns to pass his wisdom onto a new batch of Top Gun recruits, before they head on a specialised mission that has never been seen before.
+Cruise will be hoping nobody has lost their need for speed in the extended wait as Maverick returns to pass his wisdom onto a new batch of Top Gun recruits before they head on a specialised mission that has never been seen before.

-It looks like we're going to have to strap in for high-intensity thrill ride, but what else can we expect from Top Gun: Maverick.
+It looks like we're going to have to strap in for a high-intensity thrill ride, but what else can we expect from Top Gun: Maverick.

 Top Gun 2 release date: When is Top Gun Maverick released?